kofimuad/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 15
 ### Symbolic links
 A script that changes the owner and group owner of a symbolic link. use man chown.
 I used the flaf -h in this code >> 101-symbolic_link_permissions

+## Task 16
+### If only
+A script that changes the owner of a file hello to betty if it is owned by the user guillaume.
+I used chown and the --from flag.